umangtdesai/MBE-Data-Analysis/README.md

 # Project 1
 For this problem, we aim to try to see what affects individual's health in Boston.
-More specifically, we intend to compare across different districts in Boston health survey data provided by the CDC against various characteristics of these district, some of which include demographics and access to open spaces.
+More specifically, we intend to compare across different districts in Boston health survey data provided by the CDC against various characteristics of these district, which for now include demographics and access to open spaces.
 ### Data Portals and Datsets Used
 1. [Analyze Boston](https://data.boston.gov/dataset/)
     - [Age demographics by neighborhood](https://data.boston.gov/dataset/8202abf2-8434-4934-959b-94643c7dac18/resource/c53f0204-3b39-4a33-8068-64168dbe9847/download/age.csv)